The Carol Burnett Show

 S7 E5

-Paul Sand and Eydie Gorme guest star; including a salute to movie series such as "Dr. Kildaire"; Paul and Eydie join Carol for an outrageous werewolf sketch.
+Paul Sand and Eydie Gormé guest star.
+Including a salute to movie series such as "Dr. Kildare"; Paul and Eydie join Carol for an outrageous werewolf sketch.

 Jack Weston